brentp/peddy/README.md

 Fast Pedigree::VCF QC
 ---------------------

-pedigree compares familial-relationships and sexes as reported in a [PED file](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#ped) with those inferred from a VCF.
+peddy compares familial-relationships and sexes as reported in a [PED file](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#ped) with those inferred from a VCF.

 It samples the VCF at about 25000 sites (plus chrX) to accurately estimate **relatedness**, **IBS0**, **heterozygosity**, **sex** and **ancestry**.
 It uses 2504 thousand genome samples as backgrounds to calibrate the relatedness calculation and to make ancestry predictions.